sfomuseum/accession-numbers/README.md

 ## Tests

 This packages comes with a command-line tool for running tests against some or all the files in the `data` directory.
 The tool is called `test-runner` and its source code can be found in the [cmd/test-runner](cmd/test-runner) folder.
 It has also been pre-compiled to run on Windows, Linux and Mac OS computers.
-(These binary versions are kept in the `bin/(OS)` folder.)
+(These binary versions are kept in the `bin/(YOUR-OS-HERE)` folders.)

 To run the `test-runner` tool type the following from a terminal window: